Library By-Laws

 3. Participate in the Library’s community outreach programs.

-4. Abides by the Public Library Trustee Ethics Statement as stated in Handbook for Library Trustees of New York State, 2018 edition.
+4. Abide by the Public Library Trustee Ethics Statement as stated in Handbook for Library Trustees of New York State, 2023 edition.

 Section 6.
 Election of Trustees

-The Board shall reach out to the community each year to solicit community members interested in serving as Trustee.
+The Board shall reach out to the community each year as necessary to solicit community members interested in serving as Trustee.
 A Board committee will be constituted each year as necessary to interview each prospective candidate and make recommendations regarding candidates to the Board.
-The election of Trustees shall occur by a majority vote of the Board at the meeting of the Board prior to the Annual Meeting.
-The presentation of elected Trustees shall occur at the Annual Meeting, which the public shall be invited to attend.
+The election of Trustees shall occur by majority vote of the Board prior to the Annual Meeting, when possible.
+The presentation of the elected Trustees shall occur at the Annual Meeting, when possible, which the public is invited to attend, or at the May board meeting, which is the first meeting of the new Trustee’s term.

 Section 7.
 Classification of Trustees